 Located on the north side of Randall Avenue at the intersection of Cosgrove Street

-Built in 1907, the Progress Center is one of the oldest two buildings on the fairgrounds (the Fine Arts Center was also built in 1907).
+Built in 1907, the Progress Center is one of the two oldest buildings on the fairgrounds (the neighboring Fine Arts Center was also built in 1907).
 Originally constructed as the Poultry Building and touted as “the largest exhibition building for poultry in the world,” it has also been home to State Exhibits, Wonders of Technology and, currently, Eco Experience.

 Located on the west side of Underwood Street between Carnes and Judson avenues